 During the American Civil War his son Charley fought for the Union ; he suffered severe wounds, and his father cared for him until he recovered.
 During this time, Henry wrote Christmas Bells.

 Despite, and perhaps due to his family’s medical challenges, Henry Wadsworth Longfellow wrote poetry that touched people’s hearts and minds then and now.

 Go here to read The True Story of Pain and Hope behind this beloved Christmas carol.

 The season of Advent, which comes comes from the Latin word adventus meaning “coming” or “visit,” begins four Sundays before Christmas and ends on Christmas Eve.
 Advent is the beginning of the liturgical year for Christians.
 [Liturgical — from liturgy, which means the forms and functions of public worship.]

-And thank you for considering the affiliate links in this post, which fund this blog.
+Thank you for considering the affiliate links in this post, which fund this blog.